 Microsoft 365 gets new compliance & data privacy features

-Microsoft is introducing new ways for companies to protect and manage their data within Microsoft 365.
+Microsoft is introducing new ways for companies to protect and manage their within Microsoft 365.
 The Seattle company today announced the Microsoft 365 center, a “dedicated workspace” from which managers can respond to regulatory obligations like Data Subject Requests and centrally oversee deployed services.
-And it took the wraps off of new Microsoft Information Protection to classify content and apply labels to documents and emails directly from Office apps.
+And it took the wraps off of new Microsoft Information Protection features to classify content and apply labels to documents and emails directly from Office apps.

 The launches were motivated not only by the European Union’s General Data Protection Regulation (GDPR), an EU data protection law that aims to give users more control over their personal data, but by “a shift in consumer attitude towards privacy and protecting personal data,” Rudra Mitra, partner director of Microsoft 365 Security and Compliance, wrote in a blog post.
 He pointed to a recent study conducted by Forrester that found that 43 percent of U.S. customers are likely to cancel an online transaction if they read something in the privacy policy they don’t like.